wifi-tracing/demo/README.md

 The Server does not contain any User Interface, as its main role is that of an API.
-However, Users that wish can access an interactive documentation HTML page generate through the Swagger library^8.
+However, Users that wish can access an interactive documentation HTML page generate through the Swagger library[^8].
-In order to access it, simply open a web browser athttp://<DOMAIN>:<PORT>/api-docs^9.
+In order to access it, simply open a web browser athttp://<DOMAIN>:<PORT>/api-docs[^9].
 You will be able to test the supported endpoints by clicking on the **Try it out** button.
 Make sure that the Server is running and the database is connected.

+[^8]: More information available at https://swagger.io/
+For the default dockerised configuration, go to http://localhost:4683/api-docs/
-(^89) More information available at https://swagger.io/
+[^9]: More information available at https://swagger.io/
 For the default dockerised configuration, go to http://localhost:4683/api-docs/